-Nephrotoxicity assessment and mechanistic toxicology are the main specialty of the Molecular and Computational Toxicology research group at VU Amsterdam.
+Nephrotoxicity assessment and mechanistic toxicology are the main specialty of the Molecular and Computational Toxicology research group at VU Amsterdam (Fig. 1).
 The laboratory is specialized in human cell culture, renal cell culture and iPSC derived cell culture coupled with morphological evaluation (high content imaging), electrical parameters (xCELLigence and transepithelial electrical resistance), mitochondrial respiration (Seahorse bioanalyser), toxicogenomics, biokinetics, stress response evaluation, and cyto-toxicity evaluation.

-We provide specialist expert-based services in nephrotoxicity assessment (mechanistic toxicology) including human cell culture, renal cell culture and iPSC derived cell culture coupled with morphological evaluation (high content imaging), electrical parameters (xCELLigence and transepithelial electrical resistance), mitochondrial respiration (Seahorse bioanalyser), toxicogenomics, biokinetics, stress response evaluation, and cyto-toxicity evaluation.
+We provide specialist expert-based services in nephrotoxicity assessment (mechanistic toxicology) including human cell culture, renal cell culture and iPSC derived cell culture (Fig. 2 and Fig. 3) coupled with morphological evaluation (high content imaging, Fig. 4), electrical parameters (xCELLigence and transepithelial electrical resistance), mitochondrial respiration (Seahorse bioanalyser), toxicogenomics, biokinetics, stress response evaluation, and cyto-toxicity evaluation.

 Research service areas include: